pulb/mailnag/README.md

 # Mailnag
-An extensible mail notification daemon
+An extensible mail notification daemon.

 Mailnag is a daemon program that checks POP3 and IMAP servers for new mail.
 On mail arrival it performs various actions provided by plugins.